It’s that dreaded time of year for us campers and RVers who have to shut down our units for winter.

 - Double check vents are closed and sealed

 - Shut your blinds and close the curtains

 - Lock your camper

-- Unplug or Shut off power
+- Unplug or Shut off the power

-- Unhook hose from water
+- Unhook the hose from the water

 - Start Counting the days til Spring